Tanzania arrests opposition leaders, foiling post-election protests | Law-Order

 Tanzania arrests opposition leaders, foiling post-election protests

-Tanzanian opposition presidential candidate Tundu Lissu has been arrested, his Chadema party said on Monday after police thwarted planned opposition protests against last week's election by detaining several officials of the main opposition party.
+Tanzanian opposition presidential candidate Tundu Lissu was briefly detained on Monday, his Chadema party said after police foiled planned opposition protests against last week's election by arresting prominent officials in the main opposition party.

 Mbowe, Lema and Jacob, together with seven of their supporters, were arrested to prevent them destroying property under the guise of protests, according to Lazaro Mambosasa, Dar es Salaam's regional police commander.
 "We are searching for others.
 Since we started arresting the suspects, the opposition has restrained itself and the city is calm," he told Reuters, adding that no one had been charged.